LennartJKlein/pathfinder/README.md

 # Installation

 Clone or download this repository (containing the pathfinder module) to a folder of your preference.
-And make sure the requirements above are installed.
+Make sure the requirements above are installed to be able to run the program.

 # Contributing

-This project is not open for contributing at the moment,2 for it being a school assignment.
+This project is not open for contributing at the moment, for it being a school assignment.

 # Versioning